MicrosoftDocs/mixed-reality/mixed-reality-docs/color,-light-and-materials.md

 ## Fundamentals of rendering on holographic devices
 * **Holographic devices have additive displays** – Holograms are created by adding light to the light from the real world – white will appear brightly, while black will appear transparent.
 * **Colors impact varies with the user’s environment** – There are many diverse lighting conditions in a user’s room.
 Create content with appropriate levels of contrast to help with clarity.
 * **Avoid dynamic lighting** – Holograms that are uniformly lit in holographic experiences are the most efficient.
 Using advanced, dynamic lighting will likely exceed the capabilities of mobile devices.
-When dynamic lighting is required, it is recomended to use the [Mixed Reality Toolkit Standard shader](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Documentation/README_MRTKStandardShader.md).
+When dynamic lighting is required, it is recommended to use the [Mixed Reality Toolkit Standard shader](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Documentation/README_MRTKStandardShader.md).

 ## Designing with color